CommandPost/FCPCafe/docs/contribute.md

 - ‘What have I done’ you’ve opened the precision editor, ESC will close it.
 - Help!!!
 It’s saying my storage is full and I’m only working on a five minute zoom call!!!!
 - (Turn off background rendering and select leave files in place…)
-- Why do we have to render over and over again a project with titles everytime we close the program
+- Why do we have to render over and over again a project with titles every time we close the program

 ---